-Ohio’s Workforce Investment Act (WIA) Dislocated Worker Program helps laid-off workers obtain new jobs with comparable wages.
+Ohio’s Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker Program helps laid-off workers obtain new jobs with comparable wages.
 Addressing the needs of these workers helps minimize the disruption of job transition on their own lives as well as that of their families and communities.

 A dislocated worker is any adult 18 years and older who:

 - Has been terminated or laid off, or has received a notice of termination or layoff.

 - Is eligible for, or has exhausted entitlement to unemployment compensation; or has been employed for a duration sufficient to demonstrate attachment to the workforce, but is not eligible for unemployment compensation, and is unlikely to return to a previous industry or occupation; or

 - Has been terminated or laid off, or has received a notice of termination or layoff from employment as a result of a permanent closure of, or any substantial layoff, at a plant, facility, or enterprise; or

 During the last program year, Ohio served 7,242 dislocated workers including veterans, individuals with disabilities, older workers, and displaced homemakers.

 Dislocated workers who participated in WIA training services earned 2,685 credentials and degrees; 93% of the dislocated workers

 who found jobs were still employed nine months after exiting the program.

 - Is employed at a facility at which the employer has made a general announcement